 Relationships Get Tested

-For Couples: Living in 70 square feet tests relationships in ways traditional life never does.
-Everything from morning routines to conflict resolution happens in the same small space.
+For Couples: Living in 70 square feet tests bonds in ways normal life never does.
+All things from morning habits to solving conflicts happen in the same small space.

 What Successful Van Life Couples Learn: